vdeminstitute/vdemdata/README.md

 ## The vdemdata R package ##

-This package contains the most recent V-Dem and V-Party datasets and provides some additional functions.
+This package contains the most recent V-Dem (Country-Year: V-Dem Full+Others) and V-Party datasets and provides some additional functions.

 #### Basics: ####
 * `vdem`: Load the V-Dem dataset (for non-R users, please access the V-Dem dataset [here](https://www.v-dem.net/vdemds.html))